 Over the years, social media has transformed from something that was trendy for the younger generation to a medium that is used across every age group and demographic.
-From small business owners to startups to large corporations, social media marketing has become one more way to drive sales and impact bottom line results.
+From small business owners to startups to large corporations, social media marketing has become one more way to drive sales and impact bottom-line results.

 But many companies are still unsure about the best way to use social media platforms to get people interested in their brand and ultimately buy their products.
-Here are 7 ways you can drive more sales on social media – several with examples.

 Before you make another move with social media, it’s important to ensure that your company is using the same platforms that its desired audience uses.
 If you are a B2B company, you probably won’t find a majority of your customers on Snapchat.